cloudknit-io/cloudknit/README.md

 ![image](https://user-images.githubusercontent.com/47644789/147984939-738f7535-be82-41ab-8f35-e684f8cdb3c7.png)

+zLifecycle is a declarative, GitOps continuous delivery tool for Environments.

 zLifecycle makes Environment Management easy across various cloud providers.
 It enables organizations to define, provision, detect drift + reconcile, and teardown environments across multiple cloud providers as well as on-premises.
 It also provides dashboards and reports for data-driven decision making.

 ## Why zLifecycle?

+Environment definitions and configurations should be declarative and version controlled.
+Environment deployment and lifecycle management should be automated, auditable, and easy to understand.

 ## zLifecycle Documentation